 For many practices, supplies now commonly equate to 6–7 percent of collections.
 An office with $800,000 in income that spends 6.5 percent on supplies ($52,000) could save $10,400 per year by cutting supply costs 20 percent.

 The shared strength of organized dentistry supports members in almost every aspect of their professional lives: a louder voice in government, exceptional insurance coverage due to a broad premium base and exciting conventions with hundreds of educational opportunities to serve thousands of attendees.
 Now, the newest benefit of membership is delivering direct benefits.
-The TDSC Marketplace, an online source for dental supplies, shares savings that leverage collective buying power.
+TDSC, an online source for dental supplies, shares savings that leverage collective buying power.

 When CDA’s subsidiary The Dentists Service Company launched the TDSC Marketplace last year, it was with a bold mission: to deliver practice-changing savings on dental supplies to CDA members.
 Now the group purchasing benefits realized through tdsc.com are supporting members in reducing overhead and streamlining purchasing operations.